Do Go On - 397 - Aviator Charles Kingsford Smith

 There you go.

-Isn't it so funny?
+Okay, isn't it so funny?

 I heard this like a million times.

-Never knew what the lyric actually was.
+Never knew what the lyric actuals.

-I left my heart to the sappers round, K-San.
+I left my heart to the Sapper's round, K-San.

-Which makes no sense.
+She makes no sense.

 That's just really on Jimmy's diction.